jyjeong027/Term_Deposit_Recommendation/README.md

-# Bank Term Deposit Recommendation – Classification Model
+# Customer Targeting Strategy for Bank Term Deposit Promotions – Classification Model

 ## Project Overview
 The objective of this analysis is to apply a classification model to identify a group of customers that are most likely to subscribe to a term deposit to support targeted marketing.